Near West Lebanon in Warren County, Indiana — The American Midwest (Great Lakes)

 Camped on the West side of this grove near a spring, on his way to Tippecanoe.
 On his return trip he again camped here and buried two soldiers who had been wounded at The Battle of Tippecanoe.

 Location.
 40° 17.27′ N, 87° 28.106′ W. Marker is near West Lebanon, Indiana, in Warren County.
 Marker is on County Road S775W north of State Road 28, on the right when traveling north.
+The trees nearly hide the boulder marker.
 Touch for map.
-The trees nearly hide the boulder marker.
 Marker is in this post office area: West Lebanon IN 47991, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Harrison's Trail (approx. 6.7 miles away); Abraham Lincoln (approx. 7.1 miles away); Trail of Death (approx. 7.2 miles away); Wabash - Erie Canal (approx. 8.2 miles away); Portland Arch Natural Preserve (approx. 8.6 miles away); Warren County Patriots (approx. 9.2 miles away); Williamsport - Warren County (approx. 9.2 miles away); Pioneer Jet Avaitors of the Korean War (approx. 9.4 miles away in Illinois).

 Categories. • Native Americans • Wars, US Indian •

 More.
 Search the internet for Nov.
 3, 1811 Harrison's Army.